smithWEBtek/archived--music-studio1/notes.md

   []  if pdf: view the pdf in a small window
   []  if video: show YouTube small video window
   []  should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.
-  []  button in index, to "ADD TO CURRENT LESSON"

 TODO DONE------------------------------------------------------
 [X]  show teacher shows all students assigned